 # Piercing Care #

-1. Cleaning Your Piercing
+1. Cleaning Your Piercing (external one)

 • Wash your hands thoroughly before touching your piercing.